The main role of the governors is one of monitoring and evaluation to support the head and her staff.

 Simon Kantor – Parent Governor & member of the Resources Committee

-Arabella Murray – PCC Governor
+Arabella Murray – PCC Governor; joint Chair of the Performance Committee

 Arabella is an Executive Producer working in television, specialising in fiction programmes.
 She was a parent at the school until Summer 2021, with two daughters here over 11 years.
 She has strong interest in and connection with the Arts, is passionate about their value to the young and has skills in communications, team management and fund raising.